-If you or a family member have been injured by a defective product, and have a legal question related to product liability, call The Lyon Firm to speak with Joe Lyon for a free, no-obligation consultation (800) 513-2403.
+If you or a family member have been injured by a defective product, and have a legal question related to product liability, call The Lyon Firm to speak with Joe Lyon for a free, no-obligation consultation: (800) 513-2403.

 Defective Seat Belt Buckle: Brain Injury: (Mansfield, Ohio) Catastrophic brain injury settlement assisted with reconstructive surgery, comprehensive medical care and special needs education and life skills training.
-Further provided financial stability for a minor who will face a lifetime of disability.
+Compensation provided financial stability for a minor who will face a lifetime of disability.

 In Re: Bausch & Lomb: (Nationwide Consolidation in U.S. District Court, South Carolina, Charleston Division) Bausch & Lomb resolved around 600 cases for $250 Million.
-The suits arose from allegations that patients suffered severe eye injuries from exposure to the fungal infection Fusarium keratitis while using B&L’s contact solution ReNu with MoistureLoc.
+The suits arose from allegations that patients suffered severe eye injuries from exposure to the fungal infection fusarium keratitis while using B&L’s contact solution ReNu with MoistureLoc.

 Ohio Definition of Defective